bkahloon/data-platform/README.md

 "broker" = 5
 }
 ```
 This is the map object in the terraform.tfvars file that will specify how a big of a cluster you'd like for each system.
-The "broker" key is for the core kafka instance
+The "broker" key is for the core kafka cluster

 ```
 terraform apply -target=module.kafka.aws_instance.broker -target=module.zookeeper -target=module.kafka.aws_instance.connect